QuantEcon/lecture-source-jl/rst_files/julia_by_example.rst

     generatedata(n) = f.(randn(n)) # uses broadcast for some function `f`
     data = generatedata(5)

-As a final -- abstract -- approach, we can make the ``generatedata`` function able to generically apply a function
+As a final -- abstract -- approach, we can make the ``generatedata`` function able to generically apply to a function

 .. code-block:: julia

     # too abstract?
-    generatedata(n, gen) = gen.(randn(n)) # Uses broadcast for some function `gen`
+    generatedata(n, gen) = gen.(randn(n)) # uses broadcast for some function `gen`

     f(x) = x^2 # simple square function
     data = generatedata(5, f) # applies f

 Whether this example is better or worse than the previous version depends on how it is used

-High degrees of abstraction and generality, e.g. passing in a function ``f`` in this case, can make code either clearer or confusing, but Julia enables you to use these techniques **with no performance overhead**
+High degrees of abstraction and generality, e.g. passing in a function ``f`` in this case, can make code either clearer or more confusing, but Julia enables you to use these techniques **with no performance overhead**

 For this particular case, the clearest and most general solution is probably the simplest